Abraham Solomonick: Semiotic theory

+The problem of material vs. ideal in cognition

+In very recent times, A. Solomonick developed yet another model that refines the role of signs within the framework of the “material vs. ideal” dichotomy.
+This opposition has accompanied philosophers throughout the entire course of human development.
+Solomonick overlays this dual interaction with a semiotic structure, arguing that only signs can realize the specific content and relationship between the “material” and the “ideal.”

+He cites cases in which one of these two concepts predominates in the paradigm of human behavior.
+For example, among botanists or surveyors, the material takes precedence.
+In contrast, among artists, the ideal dominates, such as in painting or literature.
+In the scientific paradigm, the two balance each other: Kepler formulated his laws describing the planetary orbits around the sun based both on empirical observations and on his belief that this was the will of the Almighty.
+Finally, in the unconscious (in dreams or waking fantasies), the ideal operates without regard for material data.

+In any case, the issue is resolved through signs, which, however, function according to different rules in each of the mentioned contexts.
+Therefore, each of us must learn and apply the specific behavioral rules dictated by the particular combination of the material and the ideal in a given act of cognition.
+On this subject, Solomonick has written several articles and the book “Signs between the 'Material Hammer' and the 'Ideal Anvil,'“ which he has published on the website Academia.edu.

 Philosophy of cognition

-In Solomonick’s view, while studying the ontological environment, humans develop a new sphere of reality: the semiotic one, which includes all signs and sign-systems, invented and accepted in different civilizations on the Earth.
-Little-by-little, this sphere becomes independent, obtains its own laws of development and equals in importance with the ontology.
+In Solomonick's view, while studying the ontological environment, humans develop a new sphere of reality: the semiotic one, which includes all signs and sign-systems, invented and accepted in different civilizations on Earth.
+Little by little, this sphere becomes independent, obtains its own laws of development, and equals in importance with the ontology.
 This makes it the partner of the ontological reality in all ongoing ventures for new scientific and technological feats.
-Their partnership cooperates with the human wisdom that introduces its share in human cognition.
-Acting together, these three forces make possible all and every new breakthroughs in new inventions and allow the progress of the human race.
-There are a lot of implications in such an approach – they contain the context of his latest publications.
+Their partnership cooperates with the human wisdom that introduces its share of human cognition.
+Acting together, these three forces make breakthroughs possible and allow the progress of the human race.
+There are many implications in such an approach – they contain the context of his latest publications.